Diego Garcia: Before European arrival

 No tangible evidence exists of people on Diego Garcia before the arrival of Europeans.
 There is speculation about visits during the Austronesian diaspora around AD 700, as some say the old Maldivian name for the islands originated from Malagasy.
 Arabs, who reached Lakshadweep and Maldives around AD 900, may have visited the Chagos.
 Southern Maldivian oral tradition tells of occasional traders and fishermen marooned on, and later rescued from, Foalhavahi (ފޯޅަވަހި) Chagos.
+Golāvahi (often spelled Golavahi or Golavohi) is also an ancient Maldivian (Dhivehi) name used in old historical texts, such as the Raadhavalhi, to refer to present-day Diego Garcia, while Golāvehi refers to the people of Golāvahi.

 European arrival

 The uninhabited islands were discovered by the Portuguese navigator, explorer, and diplomat Pedro Mascarenhas in 1512, first named as Dom Garcia, in honour of his patron, Dom Garcia de Noronha when he was detached from the Portuguese India Armadas during his voyage of 1512–1513.
-Another Portuguese expedition with a Spanish explorer of Andalusian origin, Diego García de Moguer, rediscovered the island in 1544 and named it after himself.
+Another Portuguese expedition with a Spanish explorer, Diego García de Moguer, rediscovered the island in 1544 and named it after himself.
 Garcia de Moguer died the same year on the return trip to Portugal in the Indian Ocean, off the South African coast.
-The misnomer "Diego" could have been made unwittingly by the British ever since, as they copied the Portuguese maps.
 It is assumed that the island was named after one of its first two discoverers—the one by the name of Garcia, the other with name Diego.
 Also, a cacography of the saying Deo Gracias (literally 'Thank God') is eligible for the attribution of the atoll.
 Although the Cantino planisphere (1504) and the Ruysch map (1507) clearly delineate the Maldive Islands, giving them the same names, they do not show any islands to the south which can be identified as the Chagos archipelago.